jiangyangzhou/Attack-Project/README.md

-# Gaze-Project
+# Attack-Project
-Gaze project for ML course in SJTU.
+Adversarial Attack project for ML course in SJTU.

 ### Overview
 The Gaze project consists of a white-box attack task and a black-box attack task.
 The target model include CNN and ViT neural networks.
 The test data includes 1000 sampled images from ImageNet validate datasets.